 ALEXANDRIAN

-Alex Sanders.
+Named after Alex Sanders.
 This tradition was developed from the Gardnerian system in the 1960's and it incorporates elements or Judaeo-christain sources, as well as aspects of the Greek and Egyptian mysteries and Celtic traditions.

 Alexandrians honour the tripple goddess in all her aspects, maiden, mother and crone and the dual god, though some practitioners are also eclectic in their approach to deities.